cburges2/Hubitat/README.md

 Most of my drivers that control switches also set a contact sensor and/or lock, and/or motion sensor attributes with on/off.
 If your devices are Alexa controlled, you can use this to directly trigger an Alexa routine to control a device based on contact open/close, lock locked/unlocked, or motion active/inactive.
 In these cases, do not set up the optional switch device in the app.

+I also commonly use on overloaded presence sensor attribute for status.
+This allows setting dashboard icon background colors by setting colors in the Dashboard Advanced JSON by presence template type (template tile colors at top of file).
+I also update status icon attributes in the drivers for use as dashbaord attributes icons.
+By layering dashboard tiles using transparency, you can create status tiles that change colors and icons with the states.
+The icons have a path in prefrences that point to my icon repository here, however that can be changed to use another location, such as the hub local files.

+I also set display attributes in my drivers for use on Dashbaords.
+These provide summary information about the current states and setpoints to make a dashboard status tiles.

 Attic Fan Controller

 A driver and app combo to run an attic fan.
 Vents for humidity and temperature.